thibs-sigma/CollaborativeBaxter/README.md

 - Inspection task
 - Moving from one target to another one

+For documentation, and instructions on how to install and use this package, check our [wiki](../wiki).

 ## Dependencies (to be installed separately, before compiling the project)

 - MoveIt! (`sudo apt install ros-kinetic-moveit*`)